Neel-517/Atlas-Lab-Employees-Attrition-and-Performance/README.md

   - Attrition Rate & Hires by year, Salary Ranges, Gender breakdown in each department and job role, Stock Option Levels, and employees' Overtime Status.
   - Overall Attrition Rate, Attrition count, Employee count, Number of job roles, and Average Salary.
 - <ins>Ratings</ins>
-   - Employees who gave a score of 1 through 5 on a 5-point scale, which includes Job Satisfaction, Relationship Satisfaction, Environment Satisfaction, Work-Life Satisfaction.
+   - Employees who gave a score of 1 through 5 on a 5-point scale, which includes Job Satisfaction, Relationship Satisfaction, Environment Satisfaction, and Work-Life Satisfaction.
-   - A count and percentage of Low Job Satisfaction, Relationship Satisfaction, Environment Satisfaction, Work-Life Satisfaction (Scores of 1 & 2 only).
+   - A count and percentage of Low Job Satisfaction, Relationship Satisfaction, Environment Satisfaction, and Work-Life Satisfaction (Scores of 1 & 2 only).

 Each dashboard consists of four filters: **Year**, **Gender**, **Attrition** (to toggle results of those who already left), & **Department**.